Skip to content

 connect-to-cluster.tsTypeScript

-import { connectToCluster } from '@justscale/cluster';
+import { connectToCluster } from '@justscale/core/cluster';

 // Connect to the running cluster via Unix socket